-Other Financial Liabilities.
+Financial Liabilities at Amortized Costs.
 This category pertains to financial liabilities that are not designated or classified as at FVPL.
-After initial measurement, other financial liabilities are carried at amortized cost using the effective interest method.
+After initial recognition, financial liabilities at amortized costs are measured using the effective interest method.
 Amortized cost is calculated by taking into account any premium or discount and any directly attributable transaction costs that are considered an integral part of the effective interest rate of the liability.
 The effective interest rate amortization is included in "Interest expense and other financing charges" account in the consolidated statements of income.
 Gains and losses are recognized in the consolidated statements of income when the liabilities are derecognized as well as through the amortization process.